 The Sting of Decay

 In the next cave, the PCs could see a grisly idol made of bones and decaying matter.
 The Troglodytes‘s Chieftain, a magic-user, who had been invisible when they entered, cast a scorching ray at the adventurers.
-Meanwhile, the Sting of Decay (4) took control of the idol and hovered menacingly toward the PCs.
+Meanwhile, the Sting of Decay (4), incorporeal until then, took control of the idol and hovered menacingly toward the PCs.
 Shin and Kalohan almost simultaneously sent an explosive arrow and a fireball, severely damaging the two monsters.
 Leon hurried to finish the troglodyte chieftain (5) with a flurry of fists.
 The Sting of Decay healed itself by absorbing the bodies that littered the floor and then tried to overcome its foes with its deadly sting.
 It went on like that a few more rounds, Leon and Anfi almost died (again) but the combined efforts of the adventurers proved to be enough to win the day.

 - I used the nice map and (part of) the encounters from Forge of Fury‘s glitterhame level